mh-cbon/changelog/README.md

    --version value        Only given version
-   --out value, -o value  Out target (default: "-") --vars value           Add more variables to the template --guess, -g            Automatically guess and inject name and user variable
+   --out value, -o value  Out target (default: "-") --vars value           Add more variables to the template --guess, -g            Automatically guess and inject name and user variable from the cwd

 EXAMPLE:
   changelog md --out=CHANGELOG.md